gitlabhq/omnibus-gitlab/doc/settings/nginx.md

 ## Service-specific NGINX settings

+To configure NGINX settings for different services, edit the `gitlab.rb` file.

+WARNING:
+Incorrect or incompatible configuration might cause the service to become unavailable.

-Users can configure NGINX settings differently for different services via `gitlab.rb`.
-Settings for the GitLab Rails application can be configured using the `nginx['<some setting>']` keys.
-There are similar keys for other services like `pages_nginx`, `mattermost_nginx` and `registry_nginx`.
-All the configurations available for `nginx` are also available for these `<service_nginx>` settings and share the same default values as GitLab NGINX.
+Use `nginx['<setting>']` keys to configure settings for the GitLab Rails application.
+GitLab provides similar keys for other services like `pages_nginx`, `mattermost_nginx`, and `registry_nginx`.
+Configurations for `nginx` are also available for these `<service_nginx>` settings, and share the same default values as GitLab NGINX.

-To operate NGINX for isolated services like Mattermost, you should use `gitlab_rails['enable'] = false` instead of `nginx['enable'] = false`.
+To operate NGINX for isolated services like Mattermost, use `gitlab_rails['enable'] = false` instead of `nginx['enable'] = false`.
 For more information, see [Running GitLab Mattermost on its own server](https://docs.gitlab.com/ee/integration/mattermost/#running-gitlab-mattermost-on-its-own-server).

-If modifying via `gitlab.rb`, users have to configure NGINX setting for each service separately.
-Settings given via `nginx['foo']` WILL NOT be replicated to service specific NGINX configuration (as `registry_nginx['foo']` or `mattermost_nginx['foo']`, etc.).
-For example, to configure HTTP to HTTPS redirection for GitLab, Mattermost and Registry, the following settings should be added to `gitlab.rb`:
+When you modify the `gitlab.rb` file, configure NGINX settings for each service separately.
+Settings specified using `nginx['foo']` are not replicated to service-specific NGINX configurations (such as `registry_nginx['foo']` or `mattermost_nginx['foo']`).
+For example, to configure HTTP to HTTPS redirection for GitLab, Mattermost and Registry, add the following settings to `gitlab.rb`:

 ```ruby
 nginx['redirect_http_to_https'] = true